akretion/ooor/README.md

     $ ProductProduct.find(1, :context => {:my_key => 'value'}

-Request params or ActiveResource? equivalence of OpenERP domain (but degraded as only the = operator is supported, else use domain):
+Request params or ActiveResource equivalence of OpenERP domain (but degraded as only the = operator is supported, else use domain):

     $ Partners.find(:all, :params => {:supplier => true})